sarapohland/explainable-competency/README.md

 # Understanding Model Competency

-This is the codebase for the paper titled "Understanding the Dependence of Perception Model Competency on Regions in an Image," which is available through [Springer](https://link.springer.com/chapter/10.1007/978-3-031-63797-1_8) and on [arXiv](https://arxiv.org/abs/2407.10543).
+This is the codebase for the paper titled ["Understanding the Dependence of Perception Model Competency on Regions in an Image,"](https://link.springer.com/chapter/10.1007/978-3-031-63797-1_8) which was presented at the 2nd World Conference on eXplainable Artificial Intelligence (xAI) and is also available on [arXiv](https://arxiv.org/abs/2407.10543).
 This README describes how to reproduce the results achieved in this paper.
-If you find this work useful, please cite our paper (citation provided at end of page).
+If you find this work useful, please cite our paper using the citation provided at the end of this [README](https://github.com/sarapohland/explainable-competency#citing-our-work).

 ## 0) Set Up Codebase